-- For cleaning cushions, you can remove the cover by opening the zip on the back of the cushion. - For washing or dry-cleaning, check which material your cushions are made of before cleaning. - It is best to store the cushions in dry surroundings. - If the cushions stay inside the boat set them up vertically. - 3) Various steel wires can be washed in warm soap and water, rinsed clean, dried, and afterwards wiped with an oilcloth to be perfect. - 4) All ropes and blocks should be washed in warm soap and water, rinsed and dried. - 5) Rigging and boom: - Make sure all lines and halyards are intact.
-Should a halyard have a failure, you can turn it over or must be replaced. - Every year all halyards and reefing lines can be shortened approx. 20-25 cm only if you can see chafing marks. - 6) The water tank must be emptied and cleaned.
-It is easily accessible to the port side main cabin by the centreboard casing under the sofa floor. - 7) During the winter, open all lockers for better ventilation and make sure that the boat is well ventilated. - 8) The engine: - Please contact your local engine dealer or service partner. - 9) The marine batteries can stay in the boat over the winter.
+- For cleaning cushions, you can remove the cover by opening the zip on the back of the cushion. - For washing or dry-cleaning, check which material your cushions are made of before cleaning. - It is best to store the cushions in dry surroundings. - If the cushions stay inside the boat set them up vertically. - 3) Various steel wires can be washed in warm soap and water, rinsed clean, dried, and afterwards wiped with an oilcloth. - 4) All ropes and blocks should be washed in warm soap and water, rinsed and dried.

+5) Rigging and boom:

+- Make sure all lines and halyards are intact.
+Should a halyard have a failure, you can turn it over. - Every year all halyards and reefing lines can be shortened approx. 25 cm only if you can see chafing marks. - 6) The water tank must be emptied and cleaned.
+It is easily accessible to the port side main cabin by the centreboard casing under the sofa floor. - 7) During the winter, open all lockers for better ventilation and make sure that the boat is well ventilated.

+- 8) The engine: - Please contact your local engine dealer. - 9) The marine batteries can stay in the boat over the winter.
 But it is better to charge them fully before the winter and check them once a month.
-Never let the batteries lose power, these must never go below 10.5 V. Some batteries are best with no frost, so please check if your batteries are OK with minus 0 degrees Celsius.

-- 10) Dry out all 3 hulls completely to avoid frost damage and check all bilges in all three hulls are dry, also the forward and aft bilges in the floats. - 11) Make sure that the ventilation is good before storing the boat for the winter.
+Never let the batteries lose power, these must never go below 10.5 V. Some batteries are best with no frost, so please check if your batteries are OK with minus 0 degrees Celsius. - 10) Dry out the hulls completely to avoid frost damage and check all bilges in all three hulls are dry, also the forward and aft bilges in the floats. - 11) Make sure that the ventilation is good before storing the boat for the winter.
 The best thing to do is to store the boat indoors for the winter period.
-If you use a canvas or plastic type cover, make sure it does not touch the boat and hulls, as this might scratch the boat badly and also cause bubbles in the surface as earlier informed in this manual. - 12) Flush the holding tank several times and empty this before you haul out the boat best min. two times.
+If you use a canvas or plastic type cover, make sure it does not touch the boat and hulls, as this might scratch the boat badly. - 12) Flush the holding tank several times and empty this before you haul out the boat best min, two times.